Acts 5

 Acts 5:12-16Many Signs and Wonders; The Shadow of Peter

-12And by the hands of the apostles were many signs and wonders wrought among the people; (and they were all with one accord in Solomon's porch.)
+12And by the hands of the apostles were many signs and wonders wrought among the people; (and they were all with one accord in Solomon’s porch.
 13And of the rest durst no man join himself to them: but the people magnified them.
-14And believers were the more added to the Lord, multitudes both of men and women;)
+14And believers were the more added to the Lord, multitudes both of men and women.)

 The severity of Ananias and Sapphira's judgment does not cause the apostles to hide or retreat.
 They continue in Solomon's Porch - the same place where they have been teaching openly.
-The signs and wonders multiply 5.
+The signs and wonders multiply .
 The sick are brought out into the streets.
 Multitudes are added to the Lord.
 But there is a notable line: “of the rest durst no man join himself to them.”
 Some fear has entered.
 Not all of Jerusalem is rushing forward.
 But those who do believe are increasing, and they are serious.

-15Insomuch that they brought forth the sick into the streets, and laid them on beds and couches, that at the least the shadow of Peter passing by might overshadow them.
+15Insomuch that they brought forth the sick into the streets, and laid them on beds and couches, that at the least the shadow of Peter passing by might overshadow some of them.
 16There came also a multitude out of the cities round about unto Jerusalem, bringing sick folks, and them which were vexed with unclean spirits: and they were healed every one.

 Acts 5:17-25The Council Jealous; Arrested and Freed